MrJSwotinsky/AP_Computer_Science_Principles/Unit_0_Digital_Information/Daily_Assignments/Unit_0_Assignment_04_Due_Wed_Sept_13_AP_Classroom_Practice_01_Binary_Numbers_and_2.1_Daily_Video_2.md

 ## Part 1

-Follow the steps below to add a new folder to your repo titled `AP_Classroom_Practice_Reflections` and a new file in that folder, titled `LastNameFirstInitial_AP_Classroom_Practice_01.md`

-1. Sign in to your GitHub account.
-2. Navigate to your repo.
-3. Click the "Add File" button.
-4. Click "Create New File"
-5. Name your file: `AP_Classroom_Practice_Reflections\LastNameFirstInitial_AP_Classroom_Practice_01.md`

-## Part 2

 1. Sign in to your AP Classroom account.
-2. Complete and submit AP Classroom Practice Set 1 - Binary Numbers.
+2. Complete and submit AP Classroom Practice Set 01 - Binary Numbers.
 3. Review your results.

-## Part 3
+## Part 2

-1. Open `LastNameFirstInitial_AP_Classroom_Practice_01.md` (the file that you created in part 1).
+1. Sign into your GitHub account and create a new folder titled, `AP_Classroom_Reflections` containing a new file titled, `AP_Classroom_Practice_Set_01_Reflection.md`.<br>*Need help creating a new folder or file?
+[Click Here](https://github.com/MrJSwotinsky/AP_Computer_Science_Principles/blob/main/Resources/How_To_Create_Folders_and_Files.md)*

 2. Click the pencil icon in the top right corner of the window to edit your file.<br>***Note:** As you edit your file, you can toggle back and forth between markdown code and a file preview by clicking the "Edit" and "Preview" buttons in the top left corner of the window.*
 3. Using markdown, add an appropriate heading to your file, specifically:
    * Your full name.